michael-aguilar-web/broccosite-v3/about.md

 ## things I currently spend my free time on
 *ordered by avg time spent per week, high to low*

+- frc mentoring
+- ---[^1] <!--vl-->
+- doomscrolling
 - games
+    - apex
+    - aram (in moderation)
+    - battlebit
+    - using osu to meditate
     - tft
-    - ~~apex~~
-    - aram
-    - using osu to meditate
-    - riot mmo whenever that comes out
+    - dreaming about the riot mmo
-- finding a new job because my current one sucks
+- going to the gym to channel my inner caveman
 - inhaling nijisanji content
-- frc mentoring (usually \#1 in time spent but it is currently offseason)
-- ---[^1] <!--bp-->
-- going to the gym to channel my inner caveman
 - ---[^1] <!--wb-->
 - ???